Why small businesses should do market research

 Essential tips to get your business started with market research

-We can’t deny how the pandemic has had a huge impact on our behaviours, attitudes and the brands we use and buy on a daily basis both at work and at home.
+We can’t deny how the pandemic had changed our behaviours, attitudes and the brands we use and buy on a daily basis both at work and at home.
+In addition rising prices, the energy crisis and climate change have had a profound impact making it hard for businesses to plan and forecast the future.
 This is where market research comes in and is an important part of the marketing planning process.

 Why is market research important?